curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 * Increase the value exchanged for information shared by contract

 **Note 1**: This does not reflect the views of my employer or any organizations I'm involved with.

-**Note 2**: This perspective originally came and progressed ~7 years ago from an (obviously flawed) idea of a private social network where one must share everything to participate.

 # Related